 Do engage your audience with great content

 As I mentioned earlier, content is a must.
 Creating engaging content comes from providing immediate value to your prospects because you understand the challenges they face, and you position your company/product as the solution.
 Great content can take many forms: videos, blogs, vlogs, infographics, e-books, case studies, white papers, or all of the above.
-I like when companies have a variety of content because it gives your audience the choice; don’t forget that not everyone “consumes” content in the same way (or in the same place); making sure you have the right content in the right place at the right time is the trick to getting the equation just right.
+I like it when companies have a variety of content because it gives your audience the choice; don’t forget that not everyone “consumes” content in the same way (or in the same place); making sure you have the right content in the right place at the right time is the trick to getting the equation just right.
 Which is why once you have content, it’s time to promote it.

 Do optimize for keywords

 As ISV content writer for DevPro Journal Bernadette Wilson says, “The time or cost to write one blog on a topic with a long shelf life can draw people to your website for years if it’s optimized for a keyword your prospects are searching.
-When part of a strategic campaign, a blog can tease a video, e-book or demo on your site, direct website visitors to fill out a form to view or download, and result in marketing leads.”
+When part of a strategic campaign, a blog can tease a video, e-book, or demo on your site, direct website visitors to fill out a form to view or download, and result in marketing leads.”

 Optimizing content for keywords is an essential part of any inbound marketing strategy.
 But again, it’s not something that will have an instantaneous result.
 Patience is a virtue, and optimization needs to be ongoing.
 Monitoring keywords and determining how you rank on search engines will help you track progression over time.
-And as Bernadette says, the shelf life of good content is long — you may continue to attract visitors to your website years down the road, making your return on investment for that one asset immeasurable in the short-term.
+And as Bernadette says, the shelf life of good content is long — you may continue to attract visitors to your website years down the road, making your return on investment for that one asset immeasurable in the short term.

 Don’t say you have no competitors